oneananda/Software-Architecture-Best-Practices/Performance-Based Suggestions/Asynchronous Processing/README.md

 ## Examples

-To help you along the way, we’ve included some examples in the `examples` folder.
+To help you along the way, we’ve included some examples in the `Examples` folder.
 Check them out for hands-on demos of different asynchronous techniques:

 - **Message Queue Example:** How to use RabbitMQ with .NET Core
 - **Event-Driven Architecture:** Setting up microservices communication with Kafka